Updated on September 27th, 2023 by Aristofanis Papadatos

 Source: Investor Presentation

-Overall, we expect CWT to continue to grow its earnings per share at a 5% average annual rate over the next five years, which is slightly ahead of its historical growth rate.
+Overall, we expect California Water Service to grow its earnings per share at a 5% average annual rate over the next five years, which is roughly in line with its historical long-term growth rate.

 Competitive Advantages & Recession Performance